Information for Cowell Grads

-Graduating seniors are invited to join the student speaker selection commitee (unless you plan to audition a speech yourself).
+Graduating seniors are invited to join the student speaker selection committee (unless you plan to audition a speech yourself).
 The committee work is in May and involves 6-8 hours.
-You can indicate interest when you register for the event (see Step 1), or you can email email@example.com directly.
+You can indicate interest when you register for the event (see Step 2), or you can email email@example.com directly.

 To nominate a student speaker for Commencement, fill out a Nomination Form by Wednesday, April 19.
 Feel free to nominate yourself!
-Speeches should be no longer than 5 minutes and must be presented orally to the Commencement Committee in mid May to be considered.
-Senior Speech Guidelines and Tips are available.
+Speeches should be no longer than 5 minutes and must be presented orally to the Commencement Speaker Committee in mid May.
+Speech Guidelines and Tips are available.